 Imported & Archived Addresses

 Advanced users have the option of importing bitcoin addresses that were generated elsewhere (e.g. paper wallets or individual addresses generated with their private keys) into their Blockchain wallet.
-The section for adding and managing imported addresses can be found under the list of categories in Settings > Wallets & Addresses.
+The section for adding and managing imported addresses can be found under the list of categories in Settings > Wallets & Addresses in the web wallet.
+In the mobile app, press the three horizontal lines in the upper left corner to open the menu and select Addresses.
 We strongly recommend having an excellent understanding of bitcoin address generation and private keys before making use of this feature.

 - To import a bitcoin address from a third party platform, click on + Import Bitcoin Address and select Existing address generated outside this wallet.
-Enter the bitcoin address or the private key.
-If you import a bitcoin address, it will be imported as watch only (non-spendable) and you will not be able to use its funds.
-Next, select an existing sub-wallet to transfer the funds to, or leave this blank if you want the funds to remain in Imported Addresses.
+Enter the private key of the bitcoin address you want to import.
+Next, add a label for the address (optional) and select an existing sub-wallet to transfer the funds to, or leave this blank if you want the funds to remain in Imported Addresses.
 Click Import to complete the process.

 - To import a bitcoin cash address, you must import its corresponding bitcoin address first.
 For any bitcoin address you import, the corresponding bitcoin cash address will also be imported.
 You can view the imported bitcoin cash address by going to the Bitcoin Cash tab.